 Note that the longer you wait, the more difficult it may be to prove that your damages directly resulted from the crash.
 That’s just one more reason why you should ensure you get all the proper documentation immediately after an accident.
 Once those reports are written, they verify your injuries and make it much easier to pursue damages when filing a claim.

 If you were involved in a car crash and you’re worried about how your immigration status might impact your case, you should speak to an attorney.
-If you’d like to schedule a free case consultation with an experienced Orlando immigrant personal injury attorney from The Sekou Clarke Law Group, please don’t hesitate to send us an email or call (407) 269-8774.
+If you’d like to schedule a case consultation with an experienced Florida & New York immigrant personal injury attorney from The Sekou Clarke Law Group, please don’t hesitate to send us an email or call (407) 269-8774.